 - Fires are not permitted anywhere on the trail (except Whitehorn or Berg Lake shelters in emergency situations – firewood is provided).
 You’ll need a camp stove to cook on.

 - You can get an idea of the Berg Lake trail conditions and Berg Lake trail report before you go.
 Or by reading reviews on Alltrails.

 Now for the best part!
-What this Mt Robson hike, the Berg Lake trail, is actually like.
+What Mt Robson hiking, the Berg Lake trail, is actually like.
 Here’s a breakdown of our backpacking trip to Berg Lake.